 When I read these definitions, I feel an instant sense of uneasiness.
 It’s no wonder that most of us have grown up believing that we need to avoid making mistakes like the plague.

-We are conditioned from an early age to “do things correctly” and not “mess up”, both at school and in our homes.
-If you were lucky, you had parents and teachers who taught this to you in a healthy way without damaging your sense of self-worth.
+We’re conditioned from an early age to “do things correctly” and to not “mess up”.
+If you were lucky, you had parents and teachers who taught this to you, in a nurturing way that preserved your sense of self-worth.
 While others may have had to endure criticism, shame, and sometimes abuse.

-No matter how we were taught, as members of the global community, it is necessary for us to be aware of the basic rules and social norms required to be a good citizen.
+No matter how we were taught, as members of the global community, we have to be aware of the basic rules and social norms required to be a good citizen.
 This is especially more important in high-risk situations where a mistake could potentially result in a big price to pay.

 A simple error in judgment can lead to painful consequences that we sometimes cannot undo.
 Speak to anyone who is in prison or on death row and they will confirm this.

-However, I don’t think all mistakes are created equal.
+However, all mistakes aren’t created equal.
 When it comes to achieving our goals and objectives, I believe that making mistakes is a good thing and an integral part of making progress towards our achievement.

-We are all born with a blank slate and therefore will need to follow learning curves in all areas of our lives.
+We’re all born with a blank slate and will follow learning curves in all areas of our lives.
 If we’re overly cautious, we could potentially miss out on valuable learning experiences that are part of the discovery and character-building process.

-This might tough if there past experiences during which you wish you had chosen differently.
-Letting go of a sweetheart, not changing a habit that cost you your health, accumulating bad debt– the list could go on and on.
+This might be tough to accept if you’ve made decisions that you perceive as mistakes.
+Letting go of a sweetheart, not changing a habit that cost you your health, accumulating bad debt, for example.